rionbr/gitlearningit/README.md

-# gitlearningit
+# GitLearninGit : a repository to learning git

 This is a collective effort at learning git commands.
-A group of phd students at Binghamton University.

 Feel free to submit pull requests.

-Edit by Xuan

-***

-Edit by Xilin
+## Authors

+Repository maintained by researchers at Binghamton University.
+- Rion Brattig Correia
+- `add your name`